shreytheshreyas/tp/docs/UserGuide.md

 ### Viewing the updated Home View: `list`

-Displays the updated Home View to user.
+After any changes, immediately see the updated view with the `list` command.

 Format: `list`